Mr. Young

 Mr. Young is a Canadian sitcom that premiered on March 1, 2011, on YTV.
 The series was filmed in Burnaby, British Columbia.
 The series was created by Dan Signer (who also worked on Disney Channel series such as The Suite Life on Deck and A.N.T.
 Farm), and stars Brendan Meyer, Matreya Fedor, and Gig Morton as attendees of Finnegan High School.
 Further main cast includes Kurt Ostlund, Milo Shandel, and Emily Tennant.
-Set between 2010 and 2014, the show follows the lives of the students and faculty of Finnegan High over a four-year period, where the characters deal with such topics as romantic relationships, friendships, acceptance, self-worth and the importance of community.
+Set between 2010 and 2014, the show follows the lives of the students and faculty of Finnegan High over a four-year period, during which the characters deal with such topics as romantic relationships, friendships, acceptance, self-worth and the importance of community.
 The first half of Season 1 is set during the main characters’ Grade 9 year, while the remainder of Season 1 until the end of Season 2 is set during their Grade 10 year.
 The remainder of the series spans their Grade 11 year, with the final two episodes being set in June 2014, shortly before the students graduate Grade 12.
 The show ended its run on November 28, 2013, with three seasons and 80 episodes.

 Premise

 Mr. Young centers on Adam Young (Brendan Meyer), a child prodigy who graduated from university at the age of 14.
 He decides to come back to high school as a science teacher to live the high school "experience".
 He reunites with childhood best friend Derby (Gig Morton) and encounters the school bully, Slab (Kurt Ostlund), and a student in his class whom he has a crush on, named Echo (Matreya Fedor).
-However, because he is only 14, his students have little respect for him, and he often gets into trouble with the principal for his childlike behaviour.
+However, because he is only 14, his students have little respect for him, and he often gets into trouble with the principal for his childlike behavior.